Free expat tax extension icon

 The best EFTPS alternative is IRS Direct Pay.
 It is free, works 24/7, and does not need setup.
 You send payments straight from a checking or savings account.

 An IRS Online Account adds more tools, like seeing your balance, checking payment history, and using built-in Direct Pay features.
-It removes most of the EFTPS vs direct pay confusion because both work as simple bank transfers.
+It removes most of the confusion for individuals who are not enrolled in EFTPS, because both work as simple bank transfers.

 If you want steady monthly payments, you can set up an installment agreement with auto-debit.
 For businesses that send payroll and excise deposits often, EFTPS is still the best choice because it is built for frequent transfers.